-In a heated situation, it can be easy to fly off the handle, especially when strong workplace emotions start bubbling to the top.
-Always let a cooler head prevail, if you need to make a decision or take action, keeping your emotions in check and remaining professional is perhaps the most important thing.
+In a heated situation where emotions can bubble to the top, it can be easy to fly off the handle.
+But it’s always best to let a cooler head prevail.
+If you need to make a decision or take action, keeping your emotions in check and remaining professional is most definitely the most important thing.

-Likewise, if you were passed over for that big promotion in favour of someone else, it’s important to be gracious in the face of bad news.
-If you have to disagree with the news, be respectful.
-Your issue is likely with the idea and not the person; there’s a difference – you can hold differing opinions without forcing a divide between you and your colleagues.
+Likewise, it’s important to be gracious in the face of bad news.
+If you have to disagree with a recent development – if you were passed over for that big promotion in favour of someone else, for instance – then be respectful.
+Your issue is likely with the idea and not the person; there’s a difference – you can hold differing opinions without forcing a personal divide between you and your colleagues.

 Were your expectations unrealistic?
 Perhaps you work hard but you aren’t always the most approachable person?
 Maybe there was a presentation you had to deliver, but you faltered in one or two places?

-If so, now is the perfect time to take a step back and note where you think you might’ve gone wrong.
+If so, now is the perfect time to take a step back and note where you might’ve gone wrong.
 Use these missteps as an opportunity to change your thinking and look towards the future.
-In approaching similar goals, you’ll have the upper hand knowing where you slipped up the first time around.
+When approaching similar goals, you’ll have the upper hand knowing where you slipped up the first time around.

 Say “I can” when you think you can’t

 In the face of a challenge, you might find it easier to shy away and say: “I can’t”.
 Instead, look at this perceived negative as a positive and know you can do it.
 Tackle the challenge head-on and show you can learn new things on the way.
-Proving yourself is all a part of progress and that’s when people start to take note.
+Proving yourself is all part of progress and when you start showing more and more resolve, peers and managers will start to take note.

-Try not to dwell on it for too long if possible.
-Instead, focus on planning ahead.
-Be proactive, rather than reactive.
-Every problem has a solution.
-They may not always be readily apparent, which makes us likely to lament what we’ve seen as a failure.
+Rather than dwelling on the issue, focus on planning ahead instead.
+Be proactive, rather than reactive; every problem has a solution after all.
+They may not always be readily apparent, which makes us more likely to lament what we’ve seen as a failure.
 And that’s OK for a while, but after that time’s up, it’s time to plan a solution.

 Use what you’ve learned from this situation to turn it into a positive, so you’re better equipped for next time.
 Trying another tactic and approaching things from a different angle might give you the advantage when similar circumstances arise.